sourcecred/docs/docs/contributing/CODE_OF_CONDUCT.md

 title: ⚖️ Code of Conduct
 description: The Code of Conduct for SourceCred
 ---
+(Updated February 16th, 2022)

-As a community, we want to encourage diversity, and set a standard for respectful and appropriate conduct across all communication channels.
+As a community, we want to set a standard for respectful and appropriate conduct across all communication channels.
 For this purpose, we have created this code of conduct, which serves as a guide for interaction with the SourceCred community.

-It is adopted from [several well known](#license) Code of Conducts of open source projects.
+Our Standards of Behavior were ratified at a SourceCred Town Hall on October 15th, 2021.
+Our [Values](https://sourcecred.io/docs/beta/our-values) were ratified at a Town Hall on October 29th, 2021.
+This document was compiled from those documents, as well as [several well known](#license) Code of Conducts of open source projects.

 ## People